UCB-MIDS/r_bridge/reading_calls/tidying_arranging_and_summarizing.md

 To begin please read the following chapter in *R For Data Science*.

 - If you're reading the hard copy, the chapter is **Chapter 5: Exploratory Data Analysis**
-- If you're reading the digital copy it is **Chapter 7: Exploratory Data Analysis** and you can get to it[at this link](https://r4ds.had.co.nz/exploratory-data-analysis.html).
+- If you're reading the digital copy it is **Chapter 7: Exploratory Data Analysis** and you can get to it [at this link](https://r4ds.had.co.nz/exploratory-data-analysis.html).

 As you're reading along, try to think of each new concept that comes in as a **verb** that _does_ something to data.
 The idea within the `dplyr` framework is that data **is** and we as data scientists do things to modify the canonical source data.